Icinga/icinga2/doc/15-troubleshooting.md

 ### Try reducing concurrency (threads amount)

 Yes, reducing and not increasing.
-By default Icinga 2 already starts at least as many threads as there are CPU cores according to the OS.
-The attached test (done under laboratory conditions, but with a real-world config) proves that Icinga performance doesn't necessarily benefit from more cores.
-TL;DR:
+By default, Icinga 2 already starts as many threads as there are CPU cores according to the OS (unaware of SMT aka HyperThreading).
+So there's no point in increasing as Icinga would not gain additional CPU time.

+But more threads also require more synchronization between them.
+This may outweigh the CPU time gained by starting X threads instead of just one.
+(In case of more than 12 cores/threads, see proof of concept below.)
+So reducing may indeed help or at least save CPU time and power at no cost.

 Start with benchmarking your Icinga 2 config (`/etc/icinga2` and `/var/lib/icinga2`) with `time icinga2 daemon -C` on a machine as similar as possible to the node in